SomeMWDev/mw-dev-kit/README.md

 * Fully containerized, only Docker is required on the host machine
 * Fully integrated CLI tool ([mwutil](https://github.com/SomeMWDev/mwutil)) with autocompletion
     * Start/stop/recreate the containers
-    * Run phpcs, phan and phpunit
+    * Run phpcs, phan, phpunit and parser tests
-    * Pull an extension or a skin with a simple command
+    * Clone and install an extension or a skin with a simple command
     * Reset and reinstall the entire MW installation (SQL + ElasticSearch) in seconds just by running `mwutil reset`
     * Autocompletion for maintenance script names
-    * Create security patches with a single command
+    * Create security patches
-    * Automatically set up gerrit repositories locally
+    * Automatically set up git-review for local repositories
-    * Create and import database dumps in seconds with a simple command
+    * Create and import database dumps
-    * Switch between MySQL and MariaDB
+    * Switch between MySQL and MariaDB with a single command
+    * Easily access logs

 ### PHP